 Chugach Powder Guides, Girdwood, Alaska

 There are at least nine heliskiing operations in Alaska with little to choose between the best.
 The advantage of this one is that it’s based at Alaska’s No1 ski resort, Alyeska, so that of the weather doesn’t co-operate (which is more likely to happen in Alaska than BC) you’re not “grounded” for the day.
 At Alyeska there’s also a cat-skiing alternative (which is a rather more laid-back, slower and cheaper version of heliskiing, with shorter vertical drops and no worries about flying) and you can also ski conventionally at Alyeska, which itself has plenty of good skiing, both groomed and ungroomed.

 Operating in 2,500 square miles of the eastern Chugach Mountains, Valdez Heliskiing is one of the original heliskiing locations in Alaska pioneered in 1993 by the late Doug Coombs, an iconic skier who was twice world extreme ski champion and named many of the runs still skied today.
 It operates two helicopters and hosts up to 24 clients a week.
 Runs average between 3,000 and 5,000 vertical feet with the longest run at 6,200 feet.
 As in Alyeska, snowcat skiing is available as an alternative on “no-fly” days.
 Web: www.valdezheliskiguides.com

 High Mountain Heliskiing, Jackson Hole, Wyoming (mainly Idaho)

-Arnie Wilson has heliskied a million vertical feet in 27 locations in 11 countries.
+Arnie Wilson has heliskied over one million vertical feet in 40 heli-ski operations in 14 countries.